mihcaoj/mihcaoj/README.md

 ## 👋 Hi, I'm Joachim!

  Welcome to my GitHub profile!
-I'm a Computer Science student, technology enthusiast and a problem solver who loves diving into new challenges.
+I'm a Computer Science student, technology enthusiast, and a problem solver who loves diving into new challenges.

 ### 🛠 Technologies & Tools